Project-CleverWeb/LastAutoIndex/plugins/example/readme.md

 #Example Plugin

-This is just an example of how you should setup a LAI plugin.
+This is just an example of how you should setup a <abbr title="LastAutoIndex">LAI</abbr> plugin.

 ##Legal Info